moloney/dcmstack/doc/Python_Tutorial.rst

 Creating DicomStack Objects
 ---------------------------

-If you have an aquisition that you would like to turn into a single *DicomStack* object then you may want to do this directly.
+If you have an acquisition that you would like to turn into a single *DicomStack* object then you may want to do this directly.

 .. code-block:: python